leojnxs/todo-app-react-redux/README.md

-# todo-app-react-redux
+# Todo app using React/Redux
 A simple form to include/update tasks and a list component to show them.
-Based on [Todo App using NodeJS and ReactJS].
+Based on [Todo App using React].
 I've changed the state control from React to Redux.

 ## Getting Started